 I’m entering my 21st year as a journalist — I started as a cops and courts reporter in a small town in Western North Carolina in 1998.
 We still did wax paste-up before pages went to the tiny, pre-digital press in the back of the building.
 The sharp, comforting smell of printer’s ink permeated the building.

 Absolutely everything about journalism has changed since then — and many of the things that I love and ways that I think about journalism have changed, too.

-• revenue models that can sustain excellent, independent journalism,
+• revenue models that can sustain excellent, ethical journalism,

-• the best ways to create a problem-solving, entrepreneur-training culture, and
+• the best ways to create a problem-solving, entrepreneur-training culture in journalism, and

-• aggressive, audacious experimentation to benefit our community newsrooms and others.
+• aggressive, audacious experimentation to benefit community newsrooms and others.

 • creativity and inclusivity in public and digital media,